How To Handle Challenges In Age Gap Relationships

 Better known as May-December loves, age gap relationships can be rewarding but also trying for those involved.
-Though age might be 'just a number', some challenges come along with age differences.
+Though age might be 'just a number,' some challenges come with age differences.
 This doesn't mean that age gap relationships are doomed, but they may take more work.
-If you're part of a May-December romance, one of the best ways to make sure your love lasts is to prepare for challenges and come up with possible solutions for any trials you're already facing/are likely to face.
+If you're part of a May-December romance, one of the best ways to make sure your love lasts is to prepare for challenges, and come up with possible solutions for any trials you're already facing or are likely to face.

 Every relationship has strengths and strains.
 Partners in age gap relationships must tackle a unique set of challenges that couples with smaller windows of age will probably never face.

-One of these first challenges to arise is family concerns about the relationship.
-Although you may be head over heels in love with your partner, one or both of your families may not be accepting of your relationship.
-Unfortunately, lack of family support is fairly common, especially in 20-year age gap relationships.
+One of the most common challenges is family disapproval.
+Although you may be head over heels in love, one or both of your families may not be accepting of your relationship.
+Unfortunately, lack of family support is typical, especially in 20-year age gap relationships.

-The first thing to do in this type of situation is to hear out your family and friends' concerns.
+First, hear out your family and friends' concerns.
 Although it might be difficult, do your best to listen carefully and respond calmly.
-Don't meet them with criticism with or defensiveness.
+Don't meet them with criticism or defensiveness.

-Next, ask yourself this tough question: are any of their concerns valid?
+Next, ask yourself as honestly as you can if any of their concerns valid.
 Even if you don't think so, it's important to make sure your loved ones feel heard.
 Respond to their questions, provide clarity, and express your feelings (sadness, anger, etc.) as well as your need for support going forward.

 Knowing that you've listened to what they had to say might help your family/friends be more accepting of your choices.
 If not, you may have to take a step back from those relationships/friendships for a while.

-There are a million different blended family scenarios that can come into play when one partner is much older than the other, but the solutions work regardless.
+There are many blended family scenarios that can come into play when one partner is much older than the other, but the solutions work regardless.

 The first step is to work on a solid understanding of the situation with your spouse.
 Unless you two are on the same page when it comes to children, boundaries, rules, and consequences, true blending will never take place.

-Then be realistic with yourself and others limit your expectations as best you can.
+Then, be realistic with yourself and others, and limit your expectations as best you can.
 You can't expect to fall in love with your partner's children overnight, and the children may never fall in love with you!
 The same goes for your partner and your children.
-Although this might be a "tough pill to swallow," it's a reality many couples face after the dust has settled and the honeymoon is over.
+Although this might be a tough pill to swallow, it's a reality many couples face after the dust has settled and the honeymoon is over.